 After our chat, I then draft a ceremony which is reviewed and discussed with you until you are completely satisfied with the content and tone.

 This website offers more details and package prices for weddings and elopements as well as for many of the other types of ceremonies such as Vow Renewals and Namings.

 What is your presentation style?

-I strongly believe that the Celebrant is not the ‘star’ of the show and should never overshadow the couple in any way, whether in style, content or dress.
-The video on this website perhaps offers a clearer picture of my overall style and approach.
+I strongly believe that the Celebrant is not the ‘star’ of the show and should never overshadow the participants in any way, whether in style, content or attire.
+I bring no ego to a ceremony’s creation and presentation.

 Is our personal information kept private?